VenityNetwork/CurlLib/README.md

 # CurlLib
 An asynchronous Curl library for PocketMine-MP

 Don't do HTTP Request in an async task!
-It will block other async tasks like world population, package compression and others
+It will block other async tasks like world population, packets compression and others

 ## Usage
 - Initialization